 Moong/mung dal kheer/Pasi Paruppu payasam– An Onam special item served on Onam Sadhya which includes coconut milk, jaggery and mung dal as the main ingredient.

-Sardine mango curry– A healthier coconut-free fish curry which includes the omega-3 rich sardines and raw mango.
+Sardine mango curry– A healthier coconut-free fish curry that includes omega-3 rich sardines and raw mango.

-Steamed apple cake– A soft and fluffy steamed cake includes apples, eggs and cake flour.
+Steamed apple cake– A soft and fluffy steamed cake that includes apples, eggs and cake flour.

 Bread Nendran banana pudding- A Kerala banana/Nendran banana pudding recipe made along with bread and eggs to satisfy the hunger pangs.